 So if your photography business isn’t on Facebook yet (or you’re neglecting your business page) — get going!
 Facebook is big, easy to use, and just plain necessary for your photography business.
 You’ve got a great resource — one that acts as a showcase for your work, an email service, a way to communicate information to your fans, and a source for positive reviews, while giving you the opportunity to share your work with thousands of potential clients.

 How are you using Facebook to market your photography business?
 Let us know in the comments below.
-Or if you’re looking to share your work, join Animoto for Professional Photographers and find out how you can market your photography business with video.
+Or if you’re looking to share your work, join the Animoto Social Video Marketing Community and find out how you can market your photography business with video.